 For uncomplicated pregnancies travel is not permitted beyond the following dates:

 A mother can be accepted for travel from 48 hours after the birth of her baby subject to having delivered without any complications or surgery.
 If a caesarean section was performed or if surgery was needed for the mother then the minimum period before we could accept her for travel would be 10 days.
 However, this is also subject to approval for travel from her treating doctor.

-Flight Change fees are charged per one way flight/per person.
-Prices vary and prices are seasonal - please see our Table of Fees for details .
+Flight change fees are charged per one way flight/per person and vary by season - please see our Table of Fees for details .
 In addition to these flight change fees, any price difference between the original fare paid and the lowest total price available at the time of the flight change is charged.
-Please note that if the fare on the new flight is lower, no refund will be made.
+Please note that if the fare/fees on the new flight is lower, no refund will be made.